When was that Pyrex pattern or piece introduced?

 Town & Country (1963)

 This pattern has two versions of nearly every piece.
 The original version varies a lot from set to set, but it is dominated by solid colours mainly, and many pieces are unpatterned.
-Exceptions are 470/480 casseroles with a small brown pattern, and ovals with a large orange & brown pattern.
+Exceptions are 470/480-series casseroles with a small brown pattern, and oval casseroles with a large orange & brown pattern.
+Town & Country was discontinued about 1967.

 (Photo: Original 470 casserole set, solid colours with a small brown pattern.)